iot2tangle/Streams-ble-gateway/README.md

-# I2T Streams MQTT Gateway
+# I2T Streams BLE Gateway

+## IMPORTANT
+This software was so far only tested on Linux and Linux-based Operating systems, it has not yet been tested on Windows and MacOS.
+If you encounter issues with these systems please open an Issue on this repository.

 ## Preparation
 Install rust if you don't have it already, find the instructions here https://www.rust-lang.org/tools/install